samuelabyan/note-taking-custom-keylayout/README.md

 # Note-Taking Web App with Custom Keyboard Layout

 Note-taking web application that allows users to create, edit, delete, and search notes.
-It supports light/dark mode, language toggling (English/Armenian, with custom layout).
+It supports light/dark mode, language toggling (English/Any other desierd language, with custom layout).
 All data is saved in user's browser storage and can be exported and imorted using JSON files.

 **Live preview**: Go to the [Note Taking and Custom Layout](https://samuelabyan.github.io/note-taking-custom-keylayout) to use the webapp.